Korean horror: Influential Korean horror films

 The Housemaid (1960) has been described in Koreanfilm.org as a "consensus pick as one of the top three Korean films of all time".

 Whispering Corridors (1998) is seen as the film to have sparked the explosion of the Korean horror genre.
 It centers on the theme of school girls and the mysterious "other side", but also offered criticism of the Korean school system.
 Four more distinct horror films set in all-girls schools were made as part of Whispering Corridors (film series).

 A Tale of Two Sisters (2003) is the highest-grossing Korean horror film so far and the first to be screened in America.
 It was remade in America in 2009 as The Uninvited.
 Based on a folk tale titled Janghwa Hongryeon jeon, it tells the story of two sisters dealing with a controlling stepmother and a passive father.

 Save the Green Planet!
 (2003) demonstrates Korean cinema's ability to blend genre in non-traditional ways.
 The film follows an unstable man who kidnaps and tortures an executive he believes to be an alien.
 It combines slapstick comedy, psychological thriller, and sci-fi horror.

 Someone Behind You (2007) is an extremely violent supernatural thriller based on the 2005 comic novel "Two Will Come" by Kang-Kyung-Ok.
-It focuses on an increasingly escalating unprecedented family murders or the issue of family annihilation and a young woman after witnessing the shocking killings around her area she too is followed by an unexplainable-yet brutal and bloody curse fearing that her family and friends are out to put her to death in their murderous hands.
+It focuses on an increasingly escalating unprecedented family murders or the issue of family annihilation.
+A young woman witnesses the shocking killings around her area and she too is followed by an unexplainable-yet brutal and bloody curse.
+She fears that her family and friends are out to put her to death in their murderous hands.

 A strange menacing student warns her not to trust her family, friends, even not herself.

 In 2009 the film was released in America under the title "Voices" it premiered at the defunct film festival After Dark Horrorfest.

 Train to Busan (2016) is an action horror take on the Zombie apocalypse.
 A man and his young daughter journey to see the girl's mother when a zombie outbreak occurs, forcing the passengers to attempt to survive till they can reach a safe zone in Busan.
 The film is one of the most internationally successful films from South Korea and broke domestic box office records.

 Films such as Gonjiam: Haunted Asylum (2018) have brought Korean horror films even more international attention.